DarrenGuev/TravelMates-Evenza-Collaboration/README.md

 # TravelMates-Evenza-Collaboration
-This repo is for the collaboration of 2 difference systems (TravelMates Hotel and Evenza)
+This repo is for the collaboration of 2 different systems (TravelMates Hotel and Evenza)